raiguard/Krastorio2/.github/ISSUE_TEMPLATE/bug_report.md

 Upload the save file where the bug occured.
 If the file is too large for GitHub, use an alternative file service.

+**ALTERNATIVELY:** Reproduce the issue on a brand-new save file, provide any needed blueprints and instructions, and attach another brand-new save file to this issue.

+**ALTERNATIVELY:** If the issue is a crash on startup (the game shows an error before you get to the main menu), then disable Krastorio 2, create a new save, and upload that save file.

-Please also provide your in-game username so I can reproduce the conditions exactly.
+Please also provide your in-game username so we can reproduce the conditions exactly.

-_IF YOU DO NOT UPLOAD A SAVE FILE AND PROVIDE YOUR USERNAME, THE BUG REPORT WILL BE IGNORED UNTIL YOU DO._
+_IF YOU DO NOT FOLLOW ONE OF THESE STEPS, THE BUG REPORT WILL BE MARKED AS INVALID AND IGNORED._

 #### Log file